Yash-10/beta-sgp/paper_plots/README.md

 ## Paper plots scripts

-This folder contains the scripts used to generated the figures in the paper.
+This folder contains miscellaneous scripts used to generated the figures in the paper, along with some figures.

-- Refer `rl_sgp_fc-sgp_compare.ipynb` in the `results` folder for code used to generate Fig. 4.